bdevos/appjeniksaan-site/src/content/posts/table-row-styling-with-css-grid.md

 }
 .row {
   display: grid;
-  grid-template-columns: subgrid; /* Is a subgrid! */
+  grid-template-columns: subgrid; /* Every row is a subgrid */
   grid-column: 1 / -1; /* Spans from the first to the last column */
 }
 .row:first-of-type {